eqxmedianl/EQXMedia.TxFileSystem/Readme.md

 # EQXMedia.TxFileSystem

-`EQXMedia.TxFileSystem` is a transactional filesystem wrapper using the .NET Standard filesystem abstraction from `System.IO.Abstractions`.
+`EQXMedia.TxFileSystem` is a transactional filesystem wrapper using the .NET filesystem abstraction from `System.IO.Abstractions`.

 This filesystem wrapper supports transactional operations on:
 *   Files,